A Message from the Chairman and Chief Executive Officer

 - We Use Good Judgment when Exchanging Business Courtesies

-We exercise good judgment in the exchange of business courtesies, including gifts, meals, travel and and entertainment, by avoiding activities that could compromise our decisions.
+We exercise good judgment in the exchange of business courtesies, including gifts, meals, travel and entertainment, by avoiding activities that could compromise our decisions.
 Our relationships with third parties must be based on sound business decisions and fair dealings.

 - We Avoid Improperly Taking Corporate Opportunities